d-dickmann/QRI-2026/README.md

-Homepage for QR - Analysis course at University of Austin
+# QR - Analysis

+A core course at the University of Austin.

 Winter term, 2026
-# QRA-homepage